 Six ways to take control of your finances

 Just like life goals, make sure your financial goals are clearly defined, measurable and attainable.
 If they're linked with family goals (eg buying a house), factor in your own financial safeguards too (such as being a co-signature on all assets).

 Make time for money management

 Juggling family life can leave little or no time for anything else.
 However, putting aside an hour a week to prioritise money management and savings could make a big difference in the long run.
-Use this time to make budgets, setting savings goals, checking on current spending, and examining accounts to make sure your current savings are working for you.
+Use this time to make budgets, set savings goals, check on current spending, and examine accounts to make sure your current savings are working for you.

 Taking control of super today is future self-care.
 It may help provide more choices and opportunities when you’re no longer earning an income.
 Ask yourself 'how long will my super last?' and try our superannuation calculator to see how much you might need.
 You can also try completing a lost super search, consider consolidating super accounts, and think about making additional contributions to your super.

 Have some safety nets

 Even if you feel secure in your job, there’s always the risk of money challenges, including divorce, separation, redundancy, or even illness or death of a loved one.
 One way to reduce these risks is by setting up some safety nets.
 This could include, establishing a will and making sure it’s updated after key life events, developing an estate plan to provide instruction of how you’d like your assets distributed after death, and making sure you’re appropriately insured.

 Establishing an emergency savings fund can also provide you with an umbrella ready to unfurl on a future rainy day.
 Remember, as you age and as your priorities change, it’s a good idea to check in on your insurance, will and estate plan to make sure they’re still in line with your needs.

 Know your market worth